t2vee/Logto-USS/README.md

 # Logto-USS (User Self Service)

+> [!WARNING]
+> This app is not reccomended for use in production just yet!

 A personal "My Account" dashboard built specially for use with the Logto Authentication Platform.
 Uses cloudflare pages + pages functions for a performant application with no server required!